-This cocktail by Alex Day and Devon Tarby at The Normandie Club in Los Angeles employs bourbon cooked sous vide for two hours along with toasted coconut flakes—a much quicker and intense infusion than you’d get by simply adding a handful of flakes to the bottle and shaking it periodically for a few days.
+This cocktail by Alex Day and Devon Tarby of the Normandie Club in Los Angeles employs bourbon simmered sous vide for two hours along with toasted coconut flakes.
+The result is a much quicker and intense infusion than you’d get by simply adding a handful of flakes to the bottle and shaking it periodically for a few days.

-Add all the ingredients to a mixing glass with ice, and stir until well-chilled.
+Add the coconut-infused bourbon, apple brandy, spiced almond demerara syrup and bitters to a mixing glass with ice and stir until well-chilled.

 Strain into a rocks glass over fresh ice.

 Garnish with a dried apple slice.

 *Coconut-infused bourbon: Toast 3 1/2 tablespoons coconut flakes over medium heat for 5 minutes or until slightly golden.
 Combine the flakes with a 750-mL bottle of bourbon and place in a hot water bath at 145°F for 2 hours.
 Remove from hot water bath, and place in an ice bath until cooled.
 Strain into a quart container and freeze for 24 hours, remove all solids, and rebottle.

 **Spiced almond demerara syrup: Combine 3/4 cup plus 2 tablespoons demerara sugar and 7 tablespoons water in a saucepan over low heat, stirring until sugar is dissolved.
 Add 1 1/2 tablespoons sliced almonds, 1 teaspoon cinnamon bark and 1 pinch ground cloves.
 Simmer for 10 minutes, stirring occasionally.
 Remove from heat, allow to cool and strain out solids.
 Refrigerate between uses.